-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Current as of:
+Current as of: September 7, 2022

-Medical Review:Adam Husney MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology
+Medical Review:Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Rakesh K. Pai MD, FACC - Cardiology, Electrophysiology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.